List of official overseas trips made by Willem-Alexander of the Netherlands

 Willem-Alexander accompanied by Charles the then-Prince of Wales and now King of the United Kingdom, during his state visit to the UK.
 Willem-Alexander and Charles are fifth cousins once removed.

-The following is a list of state visits made by Willem-Alexander, King of the Netherlands since he ascended to the Dutch throne in April 2013 following the abdication of Beatrix that year.
+The following is a list of state visits made by Willem-Alexander, King of the Netherlands since he ascended to the Dutch throne in April 2013 following the abdication of his mother, Beatrix that year.